longnguyen0102/churned-user/README.md

 </details>

-➡️ The purpose for this action: Easy for handling duplicated values.
+➡️ The purpose for this action:

 <details>
  <summary><strong>Explore negative values of Quantity columns (Quantity < 0 and UnitPrice < 0):</strong></summary>